 With a curriculum anchored in the liberal arts and sciences and an approach to learning responsive to an evolving, increasingly complex world, a Middlebury education is as distinct as it is comprehensive.

+We offer a 21st-century global liberal arts and sciences education.
 Scholarship and research are not confined to the classroom or laboratory, nor even to a particular field of study.
 A robust offering of majors, minors, and academic programs not only provides students with a diverse range of disciplines to explore and to experience, but each discipline is intended to work in concert with another, fostering an evolution of cross-disciplinary collaboration that is at the heart of the academic experience at Middlebury.
-We offer a 21st-century global liberal arts education.

 Hear from Students and Faculty

 See what people on campus have to say about academics at Middlebury.
 See more video FAQ.

 Interested in the humanities and arts?
 STEM?
 Learning a language?
 Do you want to explore an interdisciplinary field like environmental studies?
 Do you envision a career in the social sciences?

 The Middlebury curriculum is broad, deep, and flexible.
 Once here, you may decide to focus on a new area of study.
 You can engage in extracurricular pursuits like playing sports, writing for the student newspaper, or performing in a musical, and also participate in cocurricular activities, such as volunteering in the community, through our experiential learning centers, and much more.